 However, projected temperature rises by 2100 far exceed the shifts due to historical land use and climate change.
 In addition, coupled migration and adaptation in response to future climate change is likely to be impeded by the extirpation of adapted populations due to land use change and loss of genetic diversity.
 Local adaptation is an important component of tree responses to climate change (Aitken et al. 2008).
-Hence, the loss of genotypes adapted to warmer and drier conditions (the trailing edge of distributions for many taxa in the Upper Midwest) caused by land use may mean more rapid losses at the trailing edges of the species range.
-Long distance gene flow of adaptive traits to central and leading populations from the trailing edge (Hu and He 2006) is lost when land use conversion to agricultural production results in the extirpation of locally adapted populations.
-Thus net gene flow in populations along the remaining trailing edge will be from the central and leading populations, individuals maladapted to warmer conditions.
-This maladaptive gene flow could potentially amplify the effects of climate change on populations along the forest-prairie boundary leading to increasing risk of local extinction among natural populations (Kremer et al. 2012).
+Hence, the loss of genotypes adapted to warmer and drier conditions (the trailing edge of distributions for many taxa in the upper Midwest) caused by land use may mean more rapid losses at the trailing edges of the species range.
+Long distance gene flow of adaptive traits to central and leading populations from the trailing edge (Hu and He 2006) may be lost when land use conversion to agricultural production results in the extirpation of locally adapted populations.
+Thus net gene flow in populations along the remaining trailing edge may be weighted towards individuals maladapted to warmer conditions.
+This maladaptive gene flow could amplify the effects of climate change among natural populations (Kremer et al. 2012).

 Species distribution models fall along a continuum from more correlative to more process-based (Dormann et al. 2012), and correlational species-distribution models are likely to be the most affected by the use of contemporary observational datasets that are biased by historical climate and land-use change and climatic disequilibrium.
-However, even process based models are partially parameterized from contemporary distributions, particularly with respect to the environmental tolerances of plant functional types (e.g. Wullschleger et al. 2014).
-In this case, both correlative and process based models might be affected by the shifting climatic niches demonstrated here, and the underlying processes of spatially biased land-use conversion, changing climates, and climatic disequilibrium.
+However, even mechanistic models are partially parameterized from contemporary distributions, particularly with respect to the environmental tolerances of plant functional types (e.g. Wullschleger et al. 2014).
+Hence, the predictive ability of both correlative and process based models might be sensitive to the shifting climatic niches demonstrated here, and the underlying processes of spatially biased land-use conversion, changing climates, and climatic disequilibrium.

+Study Limitations

+Possible limitations of this study include 1) differences in sampling design between FIA and PLS datasets and 2) choice of time period for the climate normal, for both the historical and modern periods.
+We address each in turn.
+Regarding the first point, the FIA dataset may be underrepresenting tree distributions in unforested or semi-forested regions.
+If so, estimates of forest loss (Figure 3) and niche shifts (Figures 4 & 5) may be overestimated, in particular along the warmest and driest region of the tree distributions in the upper Midwest.
+Regardless of cause, the differences between the PLS and FIA tree distributions are important for distributional modeling because FIA data provides the most detailed and most widely used source of tree distributional data over the entire contiguous United States (Bell et al. 2014, Nieto-Lugilde et al. 2015, Wang et al. 2016).
+Hence, any incompleteness in the representation of realized climate niches based on FIA data that are affecting this study should also affect ecological assessments that are based on FIA data.
+As improvements in remote sensing and statistical reconstructions of past forested landscapes improve it may become possible to fully explore this issue, but at present the extent of the problem is unclear, although this contribution points to possible effects of incomplete sampling.